Jacqui Smith: Early life and career

-Smith was born in Malvern, Worcestershire.
+Jacqueline Jill Smith was born on 3 November 1962 in Malvern, Worcestershire.
 She attended Dyson Perrins High School in Malvern.
 Her parents were teachers, and both Labour councillors, although her mother briefly joined the Social Democratic Party.
 Her local MP, Conservative backbencher Michael Spicer, recalled in Parliament in 2003 how he had first met her when he addressed the sixth form at The Chase School, where her mother was a teacher; he joked: "So great was my eloquence that she immediately rushed off and joined the Labour Party."
 Smith obtained a place to study philosophy, politics and economics at Hertford College, Oxford.

 After graduating, she moved to London and worked as a researcher for Labour MP Terry Davis.

 Deciding she wanted a career outside politics, Smith moved out of London and gained a Postgraduate Certificate in Education from Worcester College of Higher Education.
 Working as a school teacher, she taught economics at Arrow Vale High School in Redditch from 1986 to 1988 and at Worcester Sixth Form College, before becoming head of economics and General National Vocational Qualification co-ordinator at Haybridge High School, Hagley, in 1990.
 During this time Smith held positions in the local Labour party and campaigned on behalf of the party.

 Smith worked as secretary of the National Organisation of Labour Students and describes herself as having a "feminist background".
 She served on Redditch Borough Council from 1991 to 1996, where she chaired the development committee.
 Smith was unsuccessful in an attempt to be elected as (Labour) MP for the safe Conservative seat of Mid Worcestershire in the 1992 general election, despite achieving a 4.9% swing.
 In early 1997 she was identified by The Independent as a potential future cabinet member.

 Political career

 Member of Parliament

-Smith was selected through an all-women shortlist as the Labour candidate for Redditch, a new constituency created after a boundary review.
+Smith was selected through an all-women shortlist as the Labour candidate for Redditch, a new constituency created following a boundary review.
 She won the seat in the 1997 general election, as part of a then-record number of female MPs elected to the House of Commons.

-Smith entered the Government in July 1999, as a Parliamentary Under-Secretary of State at the Department for Education and Employment, working with the Minister for School Standards Estelle Morris.
-She then became a Minister of State at the Department of Health after the 2001 general election.
+Smith entered the Government in July 1999, as a parliamentary under-secretary of state at the Department for Education and Employment, working with the Minister for School Standards Estelle Morris.
+She then became a Minister of State at the Department of Health following the 2001 general election.
 She was appointed as deputy Minister for Women in 2003, working alongside Secretary of State Patricia Hewitt.
 In this role she published the government's proposals for same-sex civil partnerships, a system designed to offer same-sex couples an opportunity to gain legal recognition for their relationships with an associated set of rights and responsibilities.

 In the 2005 general election Smith had a majority of just 2,716 (6.7% of the vote), owing to boundary changes.